hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 Agents must create, or already have, an [HMRC online services for agents account](https://www.gov.uk/government/collections/hmrc-online-services-for-agents#HMRC-online-services-for-agents-account) before they can use the service.
 This also gives them access to other services for agents.

-They can do this on GOV.UK at [HMRC services: sign in or register](https://www.gov.uk/log-in-register-hmrc-online-services).
+They do this on GOV.UK at [HMRC services: sign in or register](https://www.gov.uk/log-in-register-hmrc-online-services).
 We encourage you to include this link in your software.

 ## Create an HMRC online account

 Individuals must create, or already have, an HMRC online account before they can use the service.
 This also gives them access to their Personal Tax Account.

-They can do this on GOV.UK at [HMRC services: sign in or register](https://www.gov.uk/log-in-register-hmrc-online-services).
+They do this on GOV.UK at [HMRC services: sign in or register](https://www.gov.uk/log-in-register-hmrc-online-services).
 We encourage you to include this link in your software.

 ## Register for Self Assessment for Agents